docker/docs/desktop/faqs.md

 ### Do I need to pay to use Docker Desktop?

 Docker Desktop remains free for small businesses (fewer than 250 employees AND less than $10 million in annual revenue), personal use, education, and non-commercial open-source projects.
 It requires a paid subscription for professional use in larger enterprises.
 The effective date of these terms is August 31, 2021.
-There is a grace period until January 31, 2022, for those that will require a paid subscription to use Docker Desktop.
+A grace period ran until January 31, 2022, for those that require a paid subscription to use Docker Desktop.
 When downloading and installing Docker Desktop, you will be asked to agree to the [Docker Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement){: target="_blank" rel="noopener" class="_"}.

 Read the [Blog](https://www.docker.com/blog/updating-product-subscriptions/){: target="_blank" rel="noopener" class="_" id="dkr_docs_subscription_btl"} and [FAQs](https://www.docker.com/pricing/faq){: target="_blank" rel="noopener" class="_" id="dkr_docs_subscription_btl"} to learn how companies using Docker Desktop may be affected.
 For information about Docker Desktop licensing, see [Docker Desktop License Agreement](../subscription/index.md#docker-desktop-license-agreement).